How to solve the matrix equation XA-AX=f(X): The case and non-derogatory

 Hence if Condition (\ref{cond}) is satisfied, then for all $i\in\llbracket{2},n-1\rrbracket$, one has:

 $\bullet$ We reason in the same way for the false diagonals of index $3,4,\cdots,n-2$.
-Finally, for the last false diagonal, $x_{1,n}$ can be arbitrarily chosen. \end{proof} \begin{rems} \begin{enumerate} \item Once the last column of $X$ is chosen, the matrix $X$ is uniquely determined. \item The obtained matrix $X$ is similar to $J_n$ if and only if $x_{n-1,n}\not=0$. \end{enumerate} \end{rems}
+Finally, for the last false diagonal, $x_{1,n}$ can be arbitrarily chosen. \end{proof} \begin{rem} i) Once the last column of $X$ is chosen, the matrix $X$ is uniquely determined.\\ ii) The obtained matrix $X$ is similar to $J_n$ if and only if $x_{n-1,n}\not=0$. \end{rem}